 By: Ahmed H Arwo

-Budgeting as part and parcel of national planning starts with President’s vision shared with and committed by the cabinet and tunnelled down through government hierarchy.
+The departing point for long term budgeting is an economical decision as well as a political.
+It starts with President’s vision shared and committed by the cabinet and tunneled down through government hierarchy.
 Leadership provides prioritized resource allocation and targets on social, economic and industrial activities of the nation.

 KULMIYE government lead by HE President Ahmed Mohamed Silanyo, improved public confidence in government.
-Expectation was high.
-This made all our budgets highly stretched which calls out for continuous undertaking to make it achievable.
-It reflects more than anything else, the desire of the government to reserve no energy in serving public for better quality of life.
-A budget increase from a mere 45 Million US Dollars in 2010 to over $363 Million for 2017 budget is beyond normal growth.
+Expectation was high and rightly this government realized it by taking bold decisions to enhance economic and social conditions of the public.
+An ambitious budget was formulated from inception.
+It was and is a highly stretched budget that calls out for continuous undertaking to make it achievable.
+It reflects more than anything else, the desire of the government to reserve no energy in serving the public for better quality of life.
+A budget increase from a mere 45 Million US Dollars in 2010 to over $212 Million for 2014 budget is beyond normal growth.

-Dedication to financial efficiency both at collection and distribution points played a momentous role in this colossal increase.
+It carries hefty political risk taken only by audacious and determined leadership for the common good.
+Dedication to financial efficiency both at collection and distribution of government revenue, played a momentous role in this colossal increase.

 A comprehensive and inclusive planning covering all sectors of government departments and agencies is necessary.